Table of Contents

 I love the country called Saudi Arabia, I consider it my home.
 Some people say that it is their second home but in my case, it has been the only home.
-No matter, if Saudi government considers me a citizen or not, I am as loyal to Saudi Arabia as Saudis themselves.
+No matter, if the Saudi government considers me a citizen or not, I am as loyal to Saudi Arabia as Saudis themselves.

 The preceding few years have just added troubles in my life.
 It is hard for me to leave the country I call my home, but it has been becoming even harder to live and survive here with an average salary.
 Saudi Arabia has been a country famous for a high level of savings but no more.

-Dependent Fee: You must have heard that since July 2017, Saudi Arabia has imposed a dependent fee on all expatriates.
+You must have heard that since July 2017, Saudi Arabia has imposed a dependent fee on all expatriates.
 It has been a heavy burden on the monthly expense of an expatriate living in Saudi Arabia especially for employees earning less than SR 10,000 per month.

 Although it has been stated in the newspapers and everywhere that Dependent’s fee is the responsibility of the employers but most of the employers are not ready to bear this cost.
 Hence, the cost has been transferred to the expense of expatriates living in Saudi Arabia.

 You might have heard that the dependent fee is not applicable to all categories of expatriates living in Saudi Arabia.
-There are a few Categories of Expatriates who are exempt from Dependent’s Fee.
+There are a few categories of expatriates who are exempt from Dependent’s Fee.
 However, if you see their proportion, it is less than 1% of the total expatriate population in Saudi Arabia.

 However, once again there is another side of the story.
 While living in Saudi Arabia, we have enjoyed a tax-free income for a long time.
 We never paid any money to the government and enjoyed all the facilities of the country.